 - Absence of transport documentation detailing quantity and type of dangerous goods.

 - Placard load requirements ignored (the vehicle requires placarding for more than 4 tonnes of ULAB).

 - Operators carting ULABs without the state / territory controlled waste licence.

 Below are some examples on non-compliant waste / used lead acid battery transport

-Please note that the information I have provided here is general in nature.
+Please note that the information provided here is general in nature.
 Companies must do their own research to understand their legal obligations in each jurisdiction and to ensure that they are fully compliant with transportation regulations for new & used lead acid batteries.

 Useful Links Regarding New & Used Lead Acid Battery Transport Regulations